Chronic thromboembolic pulmonary hypertension: Signs and symptoms

 Clinical symptoms and signs are often non-specific or absent in early CTEPH, with signs of right heart failure only in advanced disease.
-The main symptom of CTEPH is exertional breathlessness (shortness of breath during exertion such as exercise), which is unspecific and may often be attributed to other, more common, diseases by physicians.
+The main symptom of CTEPH is exertional breathlessness (shortness of breath during exertion, such as exercise), which is nonspecific and may often be attributed to other, more common diseases by physicians.
 When present, the clinical symptoms of CTEPH may resemble those of acute PE, or of idiopathic pulmonary arterial hypertension (iPAH).
 Leg oedema (swelling) and haemoptysis (blood in mucus) occur more often in CTEPH, while syncope (fainting) is more common in iPAH.

 Pathogenesis

 People with CTEPH lack traditional thrombosis risk factors.
 Current understanding is that CTEPH is a result of “inflammatory thrombosis”: When pro-thrombotic (blood-clot forming) conditions combine with chronic inflammation and infection, non-resolution of thrombus may ensue.
-Risk factors for CTEPH include splenectomy, inflammatory bowel disease, chronic thyroid hormone replacement, blood types other than 0, malignancy, infected ventriculo-atrial shunt and permanent intravenous leads.
+Risk factors for CTEPH include splenectomy, inflammatory bowel disease, chronic thyroid hormone replacement, blood types other than 0, malignancy, infected ventriculo-atrial shunt, and permanent intravenous leads.

 Diagnosis

-Early diagnosis still remains a challenge in CTEPH, with a median time of 14 months between symptom onset and diagnosis in expert centres.
+Early diagnosis remains a challenge in CTEPH, with a median time of 14 months between symptom onset and diagnosis in expert centres.
 A suspicion of PH is often raised by echocardiography, but an invasive right heart catheterisation is required to confirm it.
 Once PH is diagnosed, the presence of thromboembolic disease requires imaging.
 The recommended diagnostic algorithm stresses the importance of initial investigation using an echocardiogram and V/Q scan and confirmation with right heart catheter and pulmonary angiography (PA).

 Both V/Q scanning and modern multidetector CT angiography (CTPA) may be accurate methods for the detection of CTEPH, with excellent diagnostic efficacy in expert hands (sensitivity, specificity, and accuracy of 100%, 93.7%, and 96.5% for V/Q and 96.1%, 95.2%, and 95.6% for CTPA).
 CTPA alone cannot exclude the disease, but may help identify pulmonary artery distension resulting in left main coronary artery compression, pulmonary parenchymal lesions (e.g. as complications from previous pulmonary infarctions), and bleeding from bronchial collateral arteries.
-Today, the gold standard imaging remains invasive pulmonary angiography (PAG) using native angiograms or a digital subtraction technique.

 Treatment

 Decision making for patients with CTEPH can be complex and needs to be managed by CTEPH teams in expert centres.
-CTEPH teams comprise cardiologists and pulmonologists with specialist PH training, radiologists, experienced PEA surgeons with a significant caseload of CTEPH patients per year and physicians with percutaneous interventional expertise.
-Currently, there are three recognised targeted treatment options available including the standard treatment of pulmonary endarterectomy (PEA).
-Balloon pulmonary angioplasty (BPA) and pulmonary vasodilator drug treatment may be considered for those people that are not suitable for surgery.
+CTEPH teams comprise cardiologists and pulmonologists with specialist PH training, radiologists, experienced PEA surgeons with a significant caseload of CTEPH patients per year, and physicians with percutaneous interventional expertise.
+Currently, there are three recognised targeted treatment options available, including the standard treatment of pulmonary endarterectomy (PEA).
+Balloon pulmonary angioplasty (BPA) and pulmonary vasodilator drug treatment may be considered for those people who are not suitable for surgery.

 Specialist imaging using either magnetic resonance or invasive PA is necessary to determine risks and benefits of interventional treatment with PEA or BPA.